vub-hpc/cesm-config/tests/README.md

 $ ./create_test --xml-category prealpha --xml-machine cheyenne --xml-compiler intel --machine hydra --compiler gnu --parallel-jobs 1 --proc-pool 4 --output-root $VSC_SCRATCH/cesm/output/tests
 ```

+⚠️ Warning: these tests are taxing in computational resources.
+The script
+`create_test` will not only create the tests, but also submit them to the job
+scheduler.
+Executing all tests needs a lot of storage (+1 TB) and some of the
+tests require multiple full nodes (+8) to run.

 ## Scientific Validation Tests

 UCAR provides a toolset to carry out a scientific validation of the CESM